Funding your child’s further education

 As the new academic year starts and many adult children are starting or returning to university, many parents are considering their financial obligations towards their adult children.

-However, there is still a continuing obligation to support a child who goes into further education.
+There is a continuing obligation to support a child who goes into further education.

 Accordingly, if a child maintenance order had been made in favour of the child immediately before their 16th birthday but the other parent has died, the adult child would find himself in the unenviable position of having no redress for financial assistance.